emerinohdz/arch64-efi32/README.md

 *For all of the following commands to work, you need to change to the root folder of the project.*

-Build a new ISO with a efi32 loader using the `dist` task:
+Build a new Archlinux 2021.10.01 ISO with a efi32 loader using the `iso` task:

-    make build runner TASK=dist
+    make build runner TASK=iso ARCH_VERSION=2021.10.01

 See [Makefile](Makefile) `task_` rules for other available tasks.